MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-warranty.md

     added to cart.
 1. Run **1070** job to sync the data to the channel.

-### Configure the policy number sequence
+### Configure the warranty policy number sequence

-Warranty policy number sequence is set here
+To configure the warranty policy number sequence in Commerce, follow these steps.

 1. Go to: **Products and categories \> Warranty \> Warranty settings\>Number sequences**
 1. Set the **Number sequence code** (Add link on how to create number sequence code)

+The following image shows and example of

 ![Example of](./media/ew-number-sequences.png)